 Luckily, if we follow our ‘recipe’ and take care of acoustical problems in new hospital buildings – the building itself can be healing.
 The below is table shows how an acoustic treatment improved the room acoustics in a new hospital building in Finland.
 Generally, there was good sound environment in most spaces but by unknown reason some spaces were totally without acoustical material.
-The table shows reverberation time and speech transmission index before and after installation of an Ecophon acoustical ceiling.
+The table shows reverberation time and speech transmission index before and after installation of an Ecophon acoustical ceiling building materials.
 Remarkable improvement with reasonable investment.

 While individual well-being increases comfort, responsibility contributes to the well-being of society.
 We should therefore promote sustainable, green and low-carbon construction, and minimize the environmental impact of our operations and products throughout their life cycle.

 Let’s recap the hospital’s recipe for the future; good design, appropriate and responsible building materials, careful construction, and proper in-use maintenance and renovation, which are consumed in sufficient quantities in a timely manner throughout the life of the building.

 For more information about the project please contact Jyrki Kilpikari, Concept Developer Healthcare, Saint-Gobain Finland, Ecophon

 Photos from new TAYS Hospital (Tampere, Finland) show what we can achieve when hospital is well built.